danforthcenter/plantcv/docs/vis_tutorial.md

     # Fill small objects
     ab_fill = pcv.fill(ab, 200)

-    # Apply mask (for vis images, mask_color=white)
+    # Apply mask (for VIS images, mask_color=white)
     masked2 = pcv.apply_mask(masked, ab_fill, 'white')
 ```

 The sample image used had very green leaves, but often (especially with stress treatments)
-there are yellowing or redish leaves or regions of necrosis.
-The different thresholded
+there are yellowing leaves, redish leaves, or regions of necrosis.
+The different thresholding
 channels capture different regions of the plant, then are combined into a mask for the image
 that was previously masked (Figure 7).